Michael Shenton: St Helens

 Shenton signed for St Helens on a three-year Deal.
-Shenton scored his first try for the club in a 56-22 win over Salford.
+Shenton scored his first try for the club in a 56–22 win over Salford.

 He played in the 2011 Super League Grand Final defeat by Leeds at Old Trafford.

 Return to Castleford Tigers

 Shenton's return to Castleford from the 2013 season was announced on 7 June 2012.
 He signed a four-year deal with the Tigers.
 It was later announced in December that he would be the club captain.

-On 27 March 2014, Shenton scored the 100th try of his Castleford career in their 54-6 win over London Broncos.
+On 27 March 2014, Shenton scored the 100th try of his Castleford career in their 54–6 win over London Broncos.
 Shenton led out Castleford at the 2014 Challenge Cup Final defeat by the Leeds Rhinos at Wembley Stadium.
 He was named in the Super League Dream Team in 2014.

 Shenton was named in the Super League Dream Team for the second consecutive year at the end of the 2015 season.

 On 7 February 2016, Shenton was on the receiving end of a tackle by Hull KR's John Boudebza in the opening fixture of the Super League, sustaining an anterior cruciate ligament (ACL) knee injury.
 This injury resulted in Shenton missing the entirety of the 2016 season.

 In 2017, Shenton captained Castleford to a 1st-placed finish in Super League, winning the club's first ever top-flight league title.
-He lifted the League Leaders' Shield on 17 August following a 45-20 victory against local rivals Wakefield Trinity.
+He lifted the League Leaders' Shield on 17 August following a 45–20 victory against local rivals Wakefield Trinity.
 Shenton also led out the Castleford team for the 2017 Super League Grand Final defeat by the Leeds Rhinos at Old Trafford.

 Shenton was named in the Super League Dream Team for the third time in his career at the end of the 2017 season.

 Shenton celebrated his testimonial year in 2020, playing against Toronto Wolfpack on 19 January for his testimonial match.

-On 17 July 2021, he played for Castleford in their 2021 Challenge Cup Final loss against St. Helens.
+On 17 July 2021, he captained Castleford in their 2021 Challenge Cup Final defeat against St Helens at Wembley.